VallariAg/Blog/content/blog/bigO/index.md

 ### Amortized Analysis

-Vectors in C++ are dynamic arrays (like Lists in python), amd they are assign memory in blocks of contiguous locations.
+Vectors in C++ are dynamic arrays (like Lists in python), and they are assign memory in blocks of contiguous locations.
 When the allocated memory falls short, the vector copies the elements in a new memory block with a larger size and then adds the new element.

 If we look at the Big-O for pushing a new element, it would be $O(n)$ as with Big-O we consider the worst case, i.e.  copying the vector to a bigger memory block, right?
 But it's really $O(1)$ *amortized*.
 Let's see what this means.